• Blog

 In Liz Williams’ wonderful fantasy, Blackthorn Winter, sequel to Comet Weather, a lot can happen in the blink of an eye.
 A winter landscape can turn to summer, an ancient ruin can become a mansion full of dinner party guests, an empty auditorium a maze with a charging minotaur.
 For the four Fallow sisters, as […]

-Filed Under: Fantasy Fiction, Reviews Tagged With: Blackthorn Winter, Comet Weather, ghosts, Liz Williams, magic, multiple worlds, spirits, star beings
+Filed Under: Parallel World Fantasy, Reviews Tagged With: Blackthorn Winter, Comet Weather, ghosts, Liz Williams, magic, multiple worlds, spirits, star beings

 Subscribe to SciFi Mind Posts